National Executive Committee

 "We need to campaign to gain properly paid and meaningful contracts that allow our members to have decent, guaranteed hours and pay that allows for a decent work-life balance.

 "We should be campaigning for a meaningful Living Wage for all members.
 We also need to campaign on the linked issues of housing costs, health – both physical and mental – and the culture of long hours working which affects all our members to some degree but has a disproportionate impact on those on the lowest pay and most insecure contracts.

 Elinor works for EDF Energy and was elected to the NEC in 2018.

-Jim works for the Forestry Commission as a Mapping Officer.
-He was first elected to the NEC in 2014.
-He is particularly interested in employment law, international trade unionism and constitutional matters.
+He was first elected to the NEC in 2014 and is particularly interested in Scottish devolution and international trade unionism.

-Gordon works for the Met Office as a Senior Business Partner and Prospect branch secretary.
-Gordon has been active at a national level since 2010 and was first elected to the NEC in 2012.
-He also sits on the union's health and safety and recruitment and organisation committees.
+Gordon works for the Met Office as a Senior Business Partner.
+He has been active at a national level since 2010 and was first elected to the NEC in 2012.
+He is Prospect branch secretary at the Met Office and also sits on the union's health and safety and recruitment and organisation committees.
 He has been chair of the health and safety committee since 2014.

 Gordon is particularly interested in health and safety, recruitment, STEM, as well as member and membership development.

 Tom works for BAE Systems as a senior electrical design engineer.
 He is branch president/secretary and has been active at national level since 2002.

 He chairs the Defence, Maritime and Logistics Group and sits on the health and safety and pensions sub-committees.